NCES Annual Meeting and Banquet: October 25, 2018

 Did you take an awesome insect photo?
 Put it in our insect photography competition!

-Special thanks to BASF for their sponsorship of the poster session, and thanks to AgBiome for their sponsorship of the banquet.
+Special thanks to BASF for their sponsorship of the mixer and poster session, and thanks to AgBiome for their sponsorship of the banquet.